treyhunner/treyhunner.github.com/source/projects/index.md

 ## Drive-By Commits

-Every open source contribution is noteworthy, no matter how small.
+I think every open source contribution is noteworthy, no matter how small.

 I have made many *very* minor contributions to a variety of open source projects.
 Some were simply fixing documentation typos or adding an EditorConfig file, others were fixing a minor bug, improving tests, or adding a minor feature.

-Here are some of the projects I have made miscellaneous one-off contributions to:
+Here are some of the projects I have made at least one minor contribution to:

 - [codecov-python][]
 - [cookiecutter][]